Develop your leadership to extend to remote and technical terrain.

-Qualified leaders at this level will need to be proficient in all areas of mountain bike leadership, as well as demonstrating that they are highly-skilled mountain bike riders through their logbook.
-The three-day training course builds upon the skills and knowledge gained at Level 2, with specific topics covered in more depth.
+Qualified leaders at this level will need to be proficient in all areas of mountain bike leadership.
+The three-day training course also builds upon the skills and knowledge gained at Level 2, with specific topics covered in more depth too.

-- be well practised and fully qualified in the Level 2 Mountain Bike Leadership Award (or TCL or MBL Awards as appropriate)
+- Candidates must be well practised and fully qualified in the Level 2 Mountain Bike Leadership Award. (or TCL or MBL Awards as appropriate)

-- be a fit and committed mountain biker prepared to ride all day in challenging, up to black-graded terrain.
-You should be able to do this with energy in reserve in order to demonstrate appropriate levels of fitness
+- be a fit and committed mountain biker prepared to ride all day.
+All of this in challenging, up to black-graded terrain.
+Therefore you should be able to do this with energy in reserve in order to demonstrate appropriate levels of fitness.

-- be a skilful rider, competent at negotiating the typical trail features found in Level 3 terrain, where obvious line choices and rollable options are often not available.
-Required techniques include step-up, bunny-hop and drop-off skills
+- be a skilful rider overall, competent at negotiating the typical trail features found in Level 3 terrain.
+Also riding without reservation where obvious line choices and rollable options are often not available.
+Required techniques include step-up, bunny-hop and drop-off skills.

-- be comfortable with reading a map, taking bearings and creating flow in a trail environment
+- be comfortable with reading a map For example, taking bearings, basic relocation and using these skills to create flow in a trail environment.

 - hold a current two-day outdoor First Aid certificate.